FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Experimental Results

-In this section, we study hyper-parameter sensitivity of FiBiNet++.
-There are three hyper-parameters influencing the model performance: group number,reduction ratio in SENet+ module and size of compression MLP layer in bi-linear+ module.
-The experiments are conducted on Criteo and Avazu datasets via changing one hyper-parameter while holding the other settings.
+\textbf{Training/Reference Efficiency.} Efficiency is an essential concern in industrial applications and we conduct experiments to compare the training and inference time between our proposed FiBiNet++ and FiBiNet.
+We leverage time(millisecond) of processing one batch of examples during the training and reference as an efficiency metric.
+The average training and inference times of the two models are illustrated in Table 2.
+Compared with FiBiNet model, the training efficiency of FiBiNet++ increases by 58.76\%, 62.30\% and 39.39\% while reference efficiency increases by 41.66\%, 81.03\% and 37.50\% on three datasets respectively.
+Our FiBiNet++ model shows a significant advantage in training and inference efficiency, which makes it more practical to be applied in real life.

-\paragraph{Group Number.} Figure 2a shows the impact of group number of feature embedding on model performance.
-We can observe a slightly performance increase with the increase of group number,which indicates that more group number benefits model performance because we can input more useful information in feature embedding into SENet+ module.
-However,bigger group number will bring a wider input for SENET++ module and it will slow down the training speed.
+\textbf{Hyper-Parameters of FiBiNet++.} Next, we study hyperparameter sensitivity of FiBiNet++. \textbf{ (1) Group Number.} Figure 2a shows a slight performance increase with the increase of group number, which indicates that more group number benefits model performance because we can input more useful information in feature embedding into SENet+ module.

-\paragraph{Reduction Ratio.} We conduct some experiments to adjust the reduction ratio in SENet+ module from $1$ to $9$ and Figure 2b shows the result.
-It can be seen that the performance is better if we set the reduction ratio to 3 or 9.

-\paragraph{Size of Compression MLP Layer.} The results in Figure 2c show the impact when we adjust the size of compression MLP layer in bi-linear+ module.
-We can observe that the performance begin to decrease when the size is set greater than 150,which demonstrates the thin layer is better and wider layer may bring more noise.
+\textbf{ (2) Reduction Ratio.} We conduct some experiments to adjust the reduction ratio in SENet+ module from $1$ to $9$ and Figure 2b shows the result.
+It can be seen that the performance is better if we set the reduction ratio to 3 or 9. \textbf{ (3) Size of Low Rank Layer.} The results in Figure 2c show the impact when we adjust the size of the Low Rank Layer in bi-linear+ module.
+We can observe that the performance begins to decrease when the size is set greater than 150, which demonstrates the feature interaction represented in low rank space indeed works.